 As confidence and ability grows, children record their work in French books that move up the school with them, through pictures, phrases and sentences.
 Strategies to support written work include key vocabulary displayed around the classroom, regular use of flashcards and word mats available on tables.

 Assessment criteria is used, in line with National Curriculum requirements, to enable teachers to assess the progress of children in their language learning.
 As well as providing verbal feedback, children’s work is marked after every lesson with follow up questions to extend their understanding.

 Leaders monitor the quality and impact of the French curriculum through team planning and teaching, book looks and staff discussions.
 In addition, pupil voice is considered to assess the impact on learning and to ensure children feel positive about languages.

 As a school, we are always open to having native French speakers come in to visit, participate in or lead aspects of lessons, as we fully understand the motivational benefit of this to our children.

-Seaside has high expectations of the teaching and learning of French.
+At New Horizons Seaside Primary, we have high expectations of the teaching and learning of French.
 Children are supported and challenged as appropriate to meet age-related expectations across Key Stage 2.